AntCPLab/OpenCoral/README.md

 `./compile.py -R 64 tutorial`

-Running the computation is similar to SPDZ but you will need to start three parties:
+Then, run the three parties as follows:

-`./replicated-ring-party.x 0 tutorial`
+`./replicated-ring-party.x -I 0 tutorial`

-`./replicated-ring-party.x 1 tutorial` (in a separate terminal)
+`./replicated-ring-party.x -I 1 tutorial` (in a separate terminal)

-`./replicated-ring-party.x 2 tutorial` (in a separate terminal)
+`./replicated-ring-party.x -I 2 tutorial` (in a separate terminal)

 or

 `Scripts/ring.sh tutorial`

+Again, `-I` activates interactive input, otherwise inputs are read from `Player-Data/Input-P<playerno>-0`.

 ## Binary circuits

-Compilation is the same as for SPDZ (no need to use the `-R` argument), but you will need to use different types instead of `sint` and `sfix`.
-See `gc_tutorial.mpc` and `gc_fixed_point_tutorial.mpc` in `Programs/Source`.

-### Semi-honest 3-party replicated secret sharing
+For binary circuits, you can compile your programs giving the desired integer length, for example:

+`./compile.py -B 32 tutorial`

+for using 32-bit integers with `sint` and 16/16-bit fixed-point numbers for `sfix`.
+The latter is independent of the `-B` option and can be changed with `sfix.set_precision`.
+See [the tutorial](Programs/Source/tutorial.mpc).

+Alternatively, you can directly use `sbitint.get_type(n)` and `sbitfix` instead of `sint`and `sfix`, respectively.

+### Honest-majority three-party computation

-Compile the virtual machine:
+Compile the virtual machines:

-`make -j 8 replicated-bin-party.x`
+`make -j 8 rep-bin`

 Set up SSL certificate and keys: